cpeditor/cpeditor/doc/INSTALL.md

 In order to run it on Windows/MacOS, you should install from [Releases](https://github.com/cpeditor/cpeditor/releases) first (usually any version is OK, unless something like DLL missing happens).
 On Windows, replace `cpeditor.exe` in your install folder with the Artifact.
 On Mac, run `cp path/to/Artifact cpeditor.app/Contents/MacOs`, where `cpeditor.app` is the one already installed on your machine.

 In order to run it on Ubuntu 18.04, you need to install Qt.
 Other Linux distributions may not support binaries compiled on Ubuntu 18.04.

+## Build from AUR

+This method is only for Arch Linux (or other distros based on Arch Linux, including Manjaro) users.

+Just like installing other packages from AUR, you need an AUR helper, if you don't have one, you can install yay by `sudo pacman -S yay`.

+Then, run `yay -S cpeditor-git`, choose the default options, and wait until the build finishes.

+After the installation, you'll be able to run CP Editor by `cpeditor` in your terminal.

 # Get Started